 So, she believes that regulations should be the same for both set of pilots.

-First Advantage: Flight near airports if in uncontrolled airspace
+First Advantage of a Part 107 License: Flight near airports if in uncontrolled airspace

 Drone junkies still have to abide by the Special Rule for Model Aircraft.
 In accordance with those rules, a drone pilot must provide a notice well in advance to the air traffic control tower if flying within five miles of an airport.